 The Citi Simplicity is ideal for anyone who wants to consolidate credit card debt, especially a high amount that you need lots of time to pay off.
-You won’t find a card that gives you more than 21 months to pay down debt at 0% APR.
+You won’t find many cards that give you more than 18 months to pay down debt at 0% APR.

-Some balance transfer cards charge a lower balance transfer fee, or even no balance transfer fee at all.
+Some balance transfer cards don't charge balance transfer fees (this one does).
 Those could be a better bet if you don’t need the long timeline the Citi Simplicity offers.

 Long period for making promotional transfers

-- Generous 0% APR offer: 21 months is an exceptionally long balance transfer timeline for the industry.
-This card also comes with 12 months at 0% APR for new purchases, but make sure to pay them off within that timeline to avoid ballooning interest charges when the promotional period ends.
+- Generous 0% APR offers: 18 months is a long time to pay off a balance transfer compared to competing card offers.
+This card also comes with a 0% APR for new purchases for 18 months, too, but make sure to pay off your purchases or transferred balances before the promotional periods end to avoid ballooning interest charges after that.

 - No annual fee: Most balance transfer cards come with no annual fee, so this isn’t a unique feature for the Citi Simplicity.
 But it’s still a win that a fee won’t cut into your interest savings.

-- High ongoing APR: You’ll pay an APR of 16.24% - 26.24% variable based on creditworthiness once your introductory offers end, which is higher than the rate some competing balance transfer cards charge.
+- High ongoing APR: You’ll pay an APR of 14.74% - 24.74% variable based on creditworthiness once your introductory offers ends, which is a bit higher than the rate some competing balance transfer cards charge.

 No Rewards, No Problem